The Digital Nomad Visa: The Truth Behind What it Takes To Work Remotely in Europe

 Final Thoughts on Digital Nomad Visas and Working Remotely in Europe

 Being a digital nomad in Europe can allow you to explore beautiful cities, idyllic countryside hamlets, and enjoy world-class cuisine.
-With the right preparation, securing a digital nomad visa is a possibility for many remote workers.
+However, the visa application process is long, its hard, and you should not assume you will get approved simply because you’re a remote worker or freelancer.
+If it was that easy, everyone would do it.

 - Traveling to Sayulita, Riveria Nayarit, Mexico